ChrisRackauckas/LinkedLists.jl/README.md

 If you have comments, or especially if I have the wrong idea about how to write good code in Julia, please send me an email.

+## Credit

+Lots of credit goes to @adolgert as this library was adapted from his code.